Global Leaders in Aircraft Fire Fighting Research

-Aircraft fires are unlike most fires.
-Often occurring in tough-to-access areas such as aircraft engines and cargo holds, these fires typically involve spilled jet fuel and a variety of other material hazards.
+Aircraft fires are especially challenging and dangerous for several reasons.
+They often occur in tough-to-access areas such as aircraft engines and cargo holds, and they typically involve spilled jet fuel and a variety of other material hazards.

 Contact Project Lead Keith Bagot

 Composite Fires Research

 New Large Aircraft Research